cahcowleymoo316/wst895/README.md

 # wst895
 This is the code and output I used to create my Master's dissertation entitled Modelling spatial dependence using extensions of the Poisson distribution at the Department of Statistics at the University of Pretoria, South Africa.

+Dissertation Abstract:

+When modelling univariate count data, the Poisson distribution is a popular choice that is routinely studied by academics and applied by practitioners.
+It does not, however, allow for the modelling of dependencies found in real-world datasets.
+The Poisson distribution is particulary insufficient when modelling overdispersed and spatially dependent data.
+It is for this reason that extensions of the Poisson distribution that are known to perform well in these two areas are considered.
+Poisson mixture regression is effective at modelling overdispersed data and Gaussian Process/Kriging is a well-known method for capturing spatial dependence.
+A framework is created within which exploratory spatial metrics are categorised.
+Model accuracy is evaluated in terms of model fit through a residual analysis and Mean-Square Error (MSE) evaluation.
+The model’s ability to capture spatial dependence is evaluated with a confusion matrix.
+This gives us a range of tools to assess in what manner an extension outperform its counterparts.
+We then decide which of these extensions achieve the best performance on a dataset with given spatial characteristics.
+Further extensions to the exploratory spatial framework, modelling techniques and accuracy measures are also suggested.